 Inside the Brain: Hardware Architecture of the ACC ECU

-Designing an ECU for ACC requires a balance between high-performance computing and automotive-grade reliability.
+Designing an ECU for adaptive cruise control requires a balance between high-performance computing and automotive-grade reliability.

 The Microcontroller Unit (MCU/SoC)